-Installation: Actual pool construction is the same for both chlorine and saltwater pools.
+- Installation: Actual pool construction is the same for both chlorine and saltwater pools.

-Pool maintenance: Water quality is controlled with chlorine tablets (sodium hypochlorite) or liquid chemical installed by hand.
-If whoever maintains the pool watches the timing, tests the water, and keeps good records, then chlorine input will be steady and adequate, however this is not usually the case.
+- Pool maintenance: Water quality is controlled with chlorine tablets (sodium hypochlorite) or liquid chemicals installed by hand.
+If whoever maintains the pool watches the timing, tests the water, and keeps good records, then chlorine input will be steady and adequate, but this is not usually the case.
 Chlorine needs to be added several times per month, depending on usage, plus there is a certain treatment of additional chlorine called "shocking" that is recommended to kill any excess bacteria.
 Chlorine pools generally need cleaning every month or so.

 - Benefits: Installation costs are lower than the saltwater pool, in that a salt-to-chlorine conversion unit is not necessary.

 Saltwater pools have been in production since the early 1980s, although they have only really become popular since 2000.
 Using a converter ionizer, saltwater pools convert salt into chlorine and calcium/salt residues.
-Titanium plates in the converter create a weak charge that catalyze the salt into forming chlorine.
+Titanium plates in the converter create a weak charge that catalyzes the salt into forming chlorine.
 The salt residues adhere to the titanium.
 The level of salt used is approximately 3,000 parts per million (as compared with 35,000 ppm in ocean water), similar to what is in the human body.

-Installation: You can convert your chlorine pool into a saltwater pool by purchasing and installing a saltwater converter and control box.
+- Installation: You can convert your chlorine pool into a saltwater pool by purchasing and installing a saltwater converter and control box.
 The control box should be positioned out of direct sunlight away from garden sprinklers.
 The converter, which is a chlorine generator, should be placed as the last item that water flows through on its way to the pool (after heaters and other equipment).
 You can hire an electrician or pool installer to do the installation of high-end systems or purchase a DIY saltwater kit to install yourself.

-Pool maintenance: Chlorine converters regulate the amount of chlorine made, releasing only when needed and keeping production steady.
+- Pool maintenance: Chlorine converters regulate the amount of chlorine made, releasing only when needed and keeping production steady.
 Beyond the periodic netting of leaves and other debris, saltwater pools need cleaning only once every few months, although it is important to check salt levels monthly.
 Calcium and other deposits left on the titanium plates need regular cleaning with a mild acid solution.
 Proper pH must be maintained with both systems.

-Benefits: Softer water that feels better and is healthier to swim in.
-Saltwater removes chloramines on a steadier basis than does chlorine installed by hand.
+- Benefits: Softer water that feels better and is healthier to swim in.
+Saltwater removes chloramines on a steadier basis than chlorine installed by hand.
 Easier to maintain.
 The latest technology can monitor and clean the water.
 No chlorine floater to contend with.

-Detriments: Still produces chlorine and chloramines, although not as much.
+- Detriments: Still produces chlorine and chloramines, although not as much.
 Attracts bees.

 Since pool installation happens only once at the beginning, the main considerations in choosing a good pool should be:

-Whether you can meet long term maintenance requirements and costs,
+- Whether you can meet long-term maintenance requirements and costs.

-The effect that swimming in such a pool will have on health (which could be costly).
+- The effect that swimming in such a pool will have on health (which could be costly).

-Here is a chart that compares costs:
+Below is a chart that compares costs of each.